'Sakhi Mandals' using medicinal plants in making hand sanitizers

 A 'Sakhi Mandal' (Self-Help Group) in Jharkhand's Khunti district is using medicinal plants along with other ingredients to prepare hand sanitizer in their fight against COVID-19 pandemic, a government official said.
-Lemon grass or basil oil is also being added to the hand sanitizer by the 'Sakhi Mandal' as it is a medicinal plant and increase the effectiveness of the sanitizer, the official said.
+Lemon grass or basil oil is also being added to the hand sanitizer by the 'Sakhi Mandal' as these are medicinal plant and can increase the effectiveness of the sanitizer, the official said.

 A total of 225 litres of hand sanitizer have been manufactured in Khunti by the 'Sakhi Mandal' and the quantity would be increased to 1,000 litres in the next two days, he said.
 The hand sanitizers have been packaged in 100 ml, 250 ml and 500 ml bottles.